 a² + b² = c².
 That is, they could form a right triangle with sides of length

 c.
 The amount of numbers that satisfy this relationship is limited but mathematicians find joy in searching for new ones.

-Aside from the curiosity factor of this relationship, it has some interesting properties that are exploited in cryptography, for example.
-Given the applications that one might find for such sets of numbers mathematicians have explored even beyond, using 4, 5... and more sets of numbers that satisfy a similar relation in which the sum of the squares of all the numbers except for one, give the square of the number that's left.
+Aside from the curiosity factor of this relationship, it has some interesting properties that are exploited in cryptography.
+Given the applications that one might find for such sets of numbers, mathematicians have explored even beyond, using 4, 5... and more sets of numbers that satisfy a similar relation in which the sum of the squares of all the numbers except for one, give the square of the number that's left.

 Also very connected to these Pythagorean triplets is the infamous Fermat's last theorem in which the almost legendary cryptic mathematician Pierre Fermat stated that there could not be a set of three integer numbers that would satisfy the relation:

 n bigger than 2.
 This conjecture has not been proven mathematically and it's considered one of the most important mathematical problems of the century.

 Shadows and right triangles (radius of the Earth)

 We have talked a lot about triangles, in particular, right triangles and their applications in maths and geometry.
 What we haven't talked about yet is the usefulness of right triangles for calculating things in real life.
 It might seem like the applications outside of geometry are limited, but let's have a look at shadows.